mst-solar-car/kicad-bom-generator/Middleware/README.md

 ```

 ## Step 3
-Create a function for your middleware that has registers it using a decorator
+Create a function for your middleware that registers it using the decorator.

 This function must accept a list of components, and must return a list of components

 ```py